shondle/advanced_lane_detection/README.md

 # Advanced Lane Detection
 ![annotated](output_images/annotated_test2.png)

+# IGVC
+This is a forked repo of a lane detection by George Sung.
+We have adapted this code for our use case.
+For team members, here is a description of how this code works.
+If you want to see how the computer vision works, scroll down to the overview section.

 ## Overview
 Detect lanes using computer vision techniques.
 This project is part of the [Udacity Self-Driving Car Nanodegree](https://www.udacity.com/drive), and much of the code is leveraged from the lecture notes.